 D. so too

-The answer is D. This sort of question is known as a “logical coherence” questions.
+The answer is D. This sort of question is known as a “logical coherence” question.
 It focuses on the transition from one part of the sentence to the next; a good rule of thumb with these questions is to always look for contrast.
 Contrast between ideas often stands out more than agreement and therefore is easier to see.
 If there is contrast, the answer often presents itself quickly, but if there is not contrast, you can typically eliminate at least one and often two or three of the answers.

 Is there contrast in this sentence?
 A key to understanding is the word “as” in the beginning of the sentence.
 This word typically indicates agreement between parts, so contrast is unlikely, Indeed, the author is making a comparison of similarity between two ways of understanding the unseen God.
 So we can eliminate not only choice A but also choice B, for “still” is typically a contrast word if used as a transition.
 Regarding choice D, is the second part of the sentence an example of the first?
 No: the second part gives a different way to seek to understand the unseen God.
 “So too” works best following “as” at the sentence’s outset.
 This is a form of the idiom “just as … so too”; Athanasius has simply left off the “just” at the beginning.